akshaj328/Client_Server_application/README.md

 This project shows client server application in which the server can handle 3 simultaneous client connections.
 The client can connect to the server with a username which has to be unique.
 The server will randomly select a client and send that thread handling the client into sleep for some seconds.
 After completion of this time, the client will wake up.

-All of this managed with a GUI using TkInter.
+All of this is managed with a GUI using TkInter.

 ## Steps to run the program:
 1. Start Command prompt and enter: py -3.7 server.py